Glowstudent777/Socket-Chat-JS/README.md

 # Socket Chat

-This is a basic server-client chat made with [Socket.io](https://socket.io/) and TypeScript
+This is a basic server-client chat made with [Socket.io](https://socket.io/) and JavaScript

 ## Installation